benoitc/gunicorn/doc/site/configuration.rst

 after_fork(server, worker):
     This is called by the worker after initialization.

-arbiter:
+worker_class:
-    The arbiter manages the worker processes that actually serve clients.
-It handles launching new workers and killing misbehaving workers among other things.
-By default the arbiter is `egg:gunicorn#main`.
-This arbiter only supports fast request handling requiring a buffering HTTP proxy.
+    Define the type of worker to use.
+A worker process all the requests send by the arbiter.By default the worker_class is `egg:gunicorn#sync`.
+This worker only supports fast request handling requiring a buffering HTTP proxy.

-    If your application requires the ability to handle prolonged requests to provide long polling, comet, or calling an external web service you'll need to use an async arbiter.
-Gunicorn has two async arbiters built in using `Eventlet`_ or `Gevent`_.
-You can also use the Evenlet arbiter with the `Twisted`_ helper.
+    If your application requires the ability to handle prolonged requests to provide long polling, comet, or calling an external web service you'll need to use an async worker.
+Gunicorn has three async workers built in using `Tornado`_, `Eventlet`_ or `Gevent`_.
+You can also use the Evenlet worker with the `Twisted`_ helper.

 backlog:
     The backlog parameter defines the maximum length for the queue of pending